-All of them feature a cylinder like design.
+All of them feature a cylinder-like design.
 The grille wraps around the speaker, with colored accents for the top and bottom and a single strip running the length of the speaker.
 On that strip is UE’s iconic cross volume controller, raised with soft rubber.
 In addition, there’s a UE tag that adds some flair.

-Out of all of the designs, my favorite is the blue, purple, and black one.
+Out of all of the designs, my favorite is the blue, purple, and black ones.
 The top and bottom are black, and the grille has a gradient from baby blue to royal purple.
 It’s that kind of design that pushes speakers in different directions, and I can appreciate that.

 Of course, the looks aren’t what’s important though.
 What’s important is how well the speaker holds up.
 UE advertises that the speaker is protected against just about any weather condition you can throw at it.

-The IPX7 waterproofing means the speaker can fully submerged in water for up to 30 minutes with no damage.
+The IPX7 waterproofing means the speaker can fully be submerged in water for up to 30 minutes with no damage.

-Despite being only rated to go down to 90Hz, the name of the boom holds up in the department you would want it do.
+Despite being only rated to go down to 90Hz, the name of the boom holds up in the department you would want it to do.
 The speaker booms low end, thanks to two passive bass radiators.
 Again, they bounce audio around to create a fuller low end without straining the drivers.